oajko/Kaggle_Automate/README.md

-# Kaggle_auto
+# Kaggle_Automate

-Collection of auto Kernels for common Kaggle Use cases
+This page is used to ease workflow for tabular datasets, specifically for Kaggle competitions.